jgeumlek/WiimoteGlue/README.md

 ##Example of Why You Might Use WiimoteGlue

 You decide to play \<popular kart racing game\> with just a sideways Wii remote, tilting the controller to steer for some silly fun.

 After veering off the track repeatedly, it is time to get serious.
 You plug in the Nunchuk extension controller, and instantly the controls change.
 Rather than flimsy tilt-based steering, you now have the reliable Nunchuk's control stick handling your steering, and the buttons on the Wii remote have changed as well to match your new grip.

 After a while, a friend comes by.
 "Oh hey, it's \<popular kart racing game\>!
 Can I play?
 Wait.
 What's with that funky controller?
 I don't trust my left and right hands to be separated by a cord, and there's no way that has enough buttons."

 Before they turn away, you manage to swap the Nunchuk our for a Wii Classic Controller.
 Like magic, the controller works as expected.
 No need to fiddle with control mappings every time an extension changes, and no need to change the game options to use the newly connected Classic Controller.
 Your friend, eased by the comforting vague familiarity of the Classic Controller, enjoys their race.

+After they leave, you remove the Classic Controller, change a few mappings in WiimoteGlue, connect a Wii Balance Board, and decide to try steering with your feet.

 ##Documentation